Karolína Plíšková: 2022: Hiatus due to injury, major quarterfinal, out of top 30

-Seeded 22nd at the US Open, she reached the fourth round defeating Magda Linette, Marie Bouzkova and Belinda Bencic.
-In the fourth round, Pliskova defeated Victoria Azarenka hitting 53 winners and 36 errors compared to Azarenka's 46 winners and 39 errors before losing to Aryna Sabalenka in the quarterfinals.
+Seeded 22nd at the US Open, she reached the fourth round defeating Magda Linette, Marie Bouzková and Belinda Bencic.
+She reached the quarterfinals, defeating Victoria Azarenka, where she hit 53 winners and 36 errors compared to Azarenka's 46 winners and 39 errors, before losing to Aryna Sabalenka.

-In Tokyo, she lost in the second round to Petra Martic in straight sets.
+In Tokyo, she lost in the second round to Petra Martić, in straight sets.

-She finished the year ranked No. 32 her lowest year-end ranking in 10 years.
+She finished the year ranked No. 32 her lowest year-end ranking since 2013.

 2023: Fourth Australian Open quarterfinal

-At the 2023 Australian Open she reached her fourth quarterfinal defeating Zhang Shuai.
+At the Australian Open, Plíšková reached her fourth quarterfinal defeating Zhang Shuai.